marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-full-disk-encryption-elementary-windows.md

 # 3. Install Windows

 **PLEASE NOTE:** Windows was not able to recognize my hard disk during install on a Dell XPS 9310.
-The solution was to change the storage type from RAID to AHCI/NVMe in the BIOS.
+The solution was to change the storage type from RAID to AHCI/NVMe in the BIOS ([see this Dell community question](https://www.dell.com/community/XPS/Pros-Cons-AHCI-vs-Raid-On-XPS13-9300-NVMe/td-p/7636984) for more information about the different types).

 1. Boot from the Windows USB stick
 2. Install Windows on the partition you created in step 2.